Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 Return to top of [Index](#Index)
 # <a id="Configure_Background_Jobs"></a>Configure Background Jobs ###

-Pathpoint allows you execute  different tasks using New Relic synthetic monitors, which allow you to run those tasks in the background.
+Pathpoint allows you execute  different troubleshooting tasks using New Relic synthetic monitors, which in turn allow you to run those tasks in the background.

 ## <a id="Flame_Filter_Script"></a>Flame Filter Script ###

-To use this special filter you must had enable the Flame Filter Backgrond script option, under "Credentials and general configuration".
+To use this special filter you must had previously enabled the Flame Filter Backgrond script option, under the "Credentials and General configuration" window.

 ![image](screenshots/Flame_background.png)

+To begin this process, you must be looking at your Pathpoint, and these are the steps to begin making those changes;

-1 To enable this filter, once you are on the Pathpoint screen, click on the three lines on the top left part of the window.
+1 Click on the three lines on the top left part of the window.

-2 Now, click on the option ""Credentials and general configuration"".
+2 Now, click on the option "Credentials and general configuration".

 ![image](screenshots/Flame_background1.png)